Related Party Transaction Policy

 - a 5% beneficial owner of the Company’s voting securities or any Immediate Family Member of such owner.

-“Related Person Transaction” means any Transaction involving the Company in which a Related Person has a direct or indirect material interest, as determined by the Committee of the Board named below.
+“Related Person Transaction” means any Transaction involving the Company in which a Related Person has or will have a direct or indirect material interest, as determined by the Committee of the Board named below.

-“Transaction” means any financial transaction, arrangement or relationship or any series of similar transactions, arrangements or relationships.
+“Transaction” includes, but is not limited to, any financial transaction, arrangement or relationship or any series of similar transactions, arrangements or relationships.
 The term also includes indebtedness and guarantees of indebtedness and transactions involving employment and similar relationships.

 Board Committee Responsible For This Policy